Act 6 Act 6 Intermission 2, Part 1 of 4

 ARANEA: I won’t merely 8e defeating an invinci8le foe.
 I will 8e erasing all the pain he has ever caused.

 This is an absolutely nonsensical excuse for relevance that makes even the worst things Vriska has ever said seem perfectly logical and sensible in comparison.
 It makes it easy for me to see why many readers think Aranea turning evil was forced and handwavey.
 But on the other hand, I don’t find it difficult to put the narrative pieces together considering how she talked about basically everyone she knew (including most of her fellow Beforan trolls) as mindless puppets void of free will who served as nothing more than pieces of a story.
 I’m going to continue analyzing Aranea’s explanation of why she thinks she can retcon Lord English’s existence without complaining about the direction the comic is going in, because as fun as it is to complain about media, it’s often just as fun to give it an earnest analysis.
-Years ago, I think I used to imagine myself spending large chunks my posts late Act 6 posts complaining about the comic and almost doing an “everything wrong with” sort of thing—the times have changed a lot since then, especially since there’s more recent Homestuck media that’s much more fun to complain about.
+Years ago, I think I used to imagine myself spending large chunks of my late Act 6 posts complaining about the comic and almost doing an “everything wrong with” sort of thing—the times have changed a lot since then, especially since there’s more recent Homestuck media that’s much more fun to complain about.

 MEENAH: serk have you lost it